Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Introduction

-Our results are related to recent literature on double-robust estimators with panel data.
+Our results are related to recent literature on doubly robust estimators with panel data.
 Conceptually the closest paper to us is \cite{arkhangelsky2019double} that also emphasizes the role of the assignment process in the same setting and shows double robustness.
-Our focus, however, is quite different.
-First, we restrict attention to a very particular and transparent class of estimators (\ref{eq:weight_reg}).
-Operationally, our estimator allows applied researchers to combine flexibility and simplicity of standard regression models with available knowledge about the assignment process while retaining statistical guarantees.
-Second, we show how to estimate a flexible class of average treatment effects with user-specified weights over units and time.
-The double robustness property in our paper is distinct from the one analyzed recently in the difference-in-difference setting (e.g., \cite{sant2020doubly}): our estimator is robust to arbitrary violations of parallel trends assumptions, as long as the assignment model is correctly specified.
+In \cite{arkhangelsky2019double} the focus is on a class of estimators defined as a linear function of realized outcomes, with the coefficients in that linear representation chosen to lead to consistent estimators for average treatment effects under either assumptions on the outcome model or on the assignment mechanism.
+Here, we start with a different class of estimators, restricted to weighted versions of the TWFE estimator in (\ref{eq:weight_reg}).
+We also show how to estimate a flexible class of average treatment effects with user-specified weights over units and time.
+The robustness property in our paper is distinct from the double robustness analyzed recently in the difference-in-difference literature (\textit{e.g.}, \cite{sant2020doubly}): our estimator is robust to arbitrary violations of parallel trends assumptions, as long as the assignment model is correctly specified.
+At the same time, our estimator is not necessarily semiparametrically efficient in environments where, as in \cite{sant2020doubly}, the conditional parallel trends assumption holds.

-We also connect to recent work on causal panel model with experimental data (e.g., \cite{athey2018design,bojinov2020panel,roth2021efficient}).
+We also connect to recent work on causal panel model with experimental data (\textit{e.g.}, \cite{athey2018design,bojinov2020panel,roth2023efficient}).
 Similar to these papers, we establish properties of regression estimators under design assumptions.
 Importantly, we consider a general setting without restricting our attention to staggered adoption design.
 Our contribution to this literature is the characterization of the behavior of $\hat \tau(\gamma)$ for a large class of weighting functions and general designs.
 By establishing a connection between weighting functions and limiting estimands, we allow users to construct consistent estimators for a pre-specified weighted average treatment effect of interest.